 This allows you to be more mentally available for your team and tasks that require different types of mental energy.

 For example, let’s say you manage a team of 5 people and you have to do quarterly 1-on-1’s with them.
 An extrovert might want to schedule those meetings back-to-back over the course of a day because, for them, it will be fun and energizing.
 However, an introvert would be better off spreading those meetings out over a few days.
 Otherwise, you are likely to be more and more drained with each one-on-one they do.
 The team members who get the last few time slots are not likely getting you when you are at your best.

-Self-awareness leads to awareness around how you impact others
+Self-awareness leads to awareness about how you impact others

-As a project manager, you are in a leadership position so your decisions, actions, attitude and presence all make a difference in others lives.
+As a project manager, you are in a leadership position so your decisions, actions, attitude and presence all make a difference in others' lives.
 If you are tired, frazzled, frustrated and/or overwhelmed all the time it feeds back into how you communicate with clients and your team.
 It can impact their expectations of you, and create an atmosphere of anxiety.
-Others often mimic the behavior of those around them, especially their leader’s.
+Others often mimic the behaviour of those around them, especially their leaders.
 Ask yourself:

-- What does your behavior say is acceptable?
+- What does your behaviour say is acceptable?